[ login ]

 </body>

-extend and include are special template directives, not Python commands.
+extend, include, block and super are special template directives, not Python commands.

 response.menu